fatimaehsan612/phone-movement-detection-embedded-ML/README.md

 # phone-movement-detection-embedded-ML
 This repository contains all the files and output of an embedded ML model which is trained using Edge Impulse and deployed on a smartphone.
 It detects the 4 movements (up/down, right/left, circular, and idle).
 The rest of the movements are considered anomalies.

-Make sure to watch the commited video of my working model.

  -> I will add a few basic steps to train your model in Edge Impulse.
  1. Log in to your Edge impulse account.
  2. Create your new project.